It’s all About Me?

 I am an amateur photographer, who happens to have a full-time job that gets in the way of me enjoying my photography

 addiction hobby more.
-I am also a husband, father, Information Security professional, coffee addict, curmudgeon, model aircraft (aka Drone or UAV) hobbyist, craft beer and whiskey connoisseur and an extremely sarcastic wise ass (not necessarily in that order).
-I may be fluent in “typo” but cannot speak stupid.
-I am also a 20+ year cancer survivor, which as I was initially diagnosed as a teenager.
+I’m also a husband, father, Information Security professional, coffee addict, curmudgeon, model aircraft (aka Drone or UAV) hobbyist, craft beer and whiskey connoisseur and an extremely sarcastic wise ass (not necessarily in that order).
+While I may be fluent in “typo” but cannot speak stupid.
+Add to this, I am also a 20+ year cancer survivor, which as I was initially diagnosed as a teenager.
 This has given me a different perspective on life, the universe and everything, as well as a serious case of gallows humor.